How do I get my child excited to learn chess?

 Chess has been linked to countless benefits, everything from critical thinking to emotional intelligence and grit.
 But chess can also carry an old stigma of being stuffy, elitist, boring and impossible to learn.
 The first part is true.
 The second part doesn’t have to be.

-I’ve spent the last decade plus teaching hundreds of kids, as young as three years old, how to play chess, and more than 100,000 children across the globe have successfully learned the game through my educational company Story Time Chess.
+I’ve spent the last decade plus teaching hundreds of kids, as young as three years old, how to play chess, and more than 100,000 children across the globe have successfully learned the game through the educational company Story Time Chess.

 If you’ve been thinking about introducing chess to your child, here are some tips to help you get started, make learning fun and spark that love of the game: